gleissonmattos/khosmo/README.md

 ```js
 khosmo.send("hook_post", {name : 'Pedro José', msg : 'Hello hook'});
 ```
-You can also notify with a simple text, exemplo:
+You can also notify with a simple text, example:
 ```js
 khosmo.send("hook_post", "This is one message");
 ```